AlexMax/destiny-wishlist-generator/README.md

 ## How does this work?

-This ain't meant to be used by anybody yet.
-If you _really_ want to try it...

-1. Copy `wishlist.default.config.js` to `wishlist.config.js` and fill out your API key.
+This is a script that takes files containing perk suggestions for various Destiny 2 weapons and turns them into wishlist files that can be used with DIM.

+If all you want is a wishlist to use with DIM, I keep my own personal curated suggestions over at [AlexMax/destiny-wishlists][1].
+That repository also contains data files that you can use as a base for your own perk lists.
+That said, if you _really_ want to run the script yourself...

+1. Clone the repository and install the dependencies with `npm`.
+2. Copy `wishlist.default.config.js` to `wishlist.config.js` and fill out all of the parameters.
+In particular, you will need a Bungie API key in order to retrieve the latest set of weapon and perk data, as well as a set of data files to process.
-2. Run `npm run build-cache` to cache weapons and perks.
+3. Run `npm run build-cache` to cache weapons and perks.
-3. Modify the wishlists in the data directory.
-4. Run `npm run build` to actually generate wishlists based on wishlist data.
+4. Run `npm run build` to actually generate the wishlist based on the data files.

 ## Data format

-The input data format is in [YAML][1] format.
+The input data format is in [YAML][2] format.

 ```yaml
 # Wishlist a weapon with specific perks.